-Website development timeline consists of several stages.
+The time it takes to develop a website ranges from 150 to 500 hours.
 The amount of time spent on each stage corresponds to its set of objectives and complexity.
-Let's take a look at each step and calculate how long they will take in total:
+Let's take a look at each step and calculate how long they might take in total:

 The initial stage is the project’s foundation for success.
 The designers and developers need to understand the client’s needs, goals, and target audience as early as possible.
-Actually, a project team can estimate the time rather precisely at this stage, provided that:
+A project team can estimate web development time rather precisely at this stage, provided that:

 Unfortunately, this is rarely the case.
 Usually, we have to start with research and reviews of the project requirements, technical specifications, and/or designs.
 The client may have to fill out briefs and answer questions relating to their vision and goals, critical design elements and preferences, the business’ value proposition, selling process, and so on.